 I also stress the importance of talking with more than one friend.
 If you talk to only one person, they may pick up on apprehension that you have regarding your own boundaries, and may answer in a way that does not help you set boundaries that would promote change.
 By speaking with more than one friend you’re more likely to come to some final conclusions about what decisions you need to make and feel more comfortable with them.

 As you think about your boundaries, you may realize that you’ve been gaslit to believe that there was no problem at all or that you’re somehow responsible for this.
 If you’ve been gaslit, it can be difficult to identify your boundaries and needs.
 In these situations, I recommend you consider finding a therapist who is skilled in working with partners of addicts.

 On the other hand, if you are clear about your boundaries, and your partner or spouse is not respecting them, then you need to inform your partner of them and follow through with the consequences of not respecting this.
-Set your expectations, what you are going to do until the expectations are reached, and a timeframe that you are going to allow for the goals to be reached.
+Set your expectations by naming what you’re going to do until the expectations are reached, along with timeframe that you’re going to allow for the goals to be reached.

-In summary, you cannot make someone change, but can only influence them to change.
-You have to be clear on your boundaries to promote change in your spouse’s drinking habits.
+Your partner may or may not change, but you have to be clear on your boundaries to promote change in your spouse’s drinking habits.
 Do not give up your personal rights to rationalize someone else’s behavior.
 And before careful to notice the positives that range from minor to major changes.
 Finally, consider professional help if you are unsure of your boundaries, if your partner says that they are unreasonable, or if you are having difficulties coping with resentful feelings as a result of your partner’s problems.